Jan 7, 2021

 - Increased costs : You could see an increase upon renewal.

 - Claim status : There is a chance it could get denied.
 Make sure you’re covered before filing.

 Whether or not you should file depends on many factors, including :

 - Your ability to pay for repairs out of pocket

 - Loss of your claims free discount

-In most instances, it makes more sense, and is less hassle, to pay for small damage out of pocket, especially if you have the money to pay out of pocket.
-Even small claims can have an impact on your rates.
-Significant damage and repair costs warrant filing a claim.
+In most instances, it makes more sense and is less hassle to pay for small damage out of pocket, especially if you have the money to cover the repairs.
+Consider all costs before filing - even small ones can have an impact.

 How Do Home Insurance Claims Work?

 The cost you pay is pooled and used by insurers to payout.
 When you begin the process, money is taken from the pooled money to cover your payout.
 You are responsible for paying the deductible amount, and your insurer will pay the remainder of the costs for included perils.It also provides you with protection for loss and damage to personal property or contents, including personal belongings such as clothing, furniture, electronics, and other common items.

 It will help with the cost to replace these items, subject to your limits (home replacement cost vs actual cash value).